-Section III presents additional empirical analyses.
-To simplify exposition and for brevity, we present univariate results in the main paper and relegate all multivariate, mostly logistic, regressions (using the main variables of interest as independent variables) to this internet appendix.
-The section shows that the conclusions reported in the main paper are robust to alternative empirical specifications.
+Section E presents additional empirical analyses.
+To simplify exposition and for brevity, we present only univariate results in the main paper and relegate all multivariate, mostly logistic, regressions (using the main variables of interest as independent variables) to this internet appendix.
+The section shows that the conclusions reported in the main paper are robust to these alternative empirical specifications.

-We present the theoretical concepts and previous empirical evidence (Section II) and the results from the empirical analyses (Section III) in the order of the questions as asked in the survey questionnaire.
+We present the theoretical concepts and previous empirical evidence (Section C) and the results from the empirical analyses (Section D and E) in the order of the questions as asked in the survey questionnaire.